 Students who score in an identified range on either the Accuplacer or ACT test are considered "conditionally admitted" to college-level courses at Donnelly College.
 Conditionally admitted students participate in a program shown by research to increase retention and provide a stronger foundation for future academic work.
-As a participant in the program, the student's first semester course schedule will include: Composition I (EN 111), First Year Experience (CCS 101), math course (MT\\\\\), an elective course and Strategies Support for Academic Success (CCS 103).
+As a participant in the program, the student's first semester course schedule will include: Composition I (EN 111), First Year Experience (CCS 101), math course (MT), an elective course and Strategies Support for Academic Success (CCS 103).
 This schedule classifies the student as full-time (12+ credit hours).
 If a student is enrolling part-time, the schedule will be adjusted.
-We strongly encourage students to work no more than 20 hours per week during the semester.
+Students are strong encouraged to work no more than 20 hours per week during the semester.

-Students who are conditionally admitted to college-level courses agree to the following:
+Conditionally admitted students agree to the following:

-- Take the prescribed course load of no more than 15 credit hours their first semester. - Meet with an assigned mentor at least once every two weeks throughout the semester. - Attend tutoring or receive supplemental instruction at least weekly. - Be involved in and/or attend at least one extracurricular activity during the semester. - Speak with their course instructor if a D or F is received on any assignment, quiz, or test. - Complete a grade check form to be signed by instructors throughout the semester.
+- Take the prescribed course load of no more than 15 credit hours their first semester. - Meet with an assigned mentor at least once every two weeks throughout the semester. - Attend tutoring or receive supplemental instruction at least weekly. - Be involved in and/or attend at least one extra-curricular activity during the semester. - Speak with their course instructor if a D or F is received on any assignment, quiz, or test. - Complete a grade check form to be signed by instructors throughout the semester.

-ADVANCED PLACEMENT POLICIES
+PLACEMENT POLICIES